VirgilSecurity/virgil-sdk-x/README.md

 The **Virgil SDK** is provided as a framework named **VirgilSDK**.
 The package is distributed via Carthage and CocoaPods.

-The package is available for iOS 7.0 and newer.
+The package is available for iOS 8.0+ and macOS 10.10+.

 ### CocoaPods